docker/cli/man/dockerd.8.md

 Specifies the maximum number of retries XFS should attempt to complete IO when ENOSPC (no space) error is returned by underlying storage device.

-By default XFS retries infinitely for IO to finish and this can result in unkillable process.
+By default, XFS retries infinitely for IO to finish and this can result in unkillable process.
 To change this behavior one can set xfs_nospace_max_retries to say 0 and XFS will not retry IO after getting ENOSPC and will shutdown filesystem.